-Step 1: In support of objective 6: There is a robust mechanism to ensure that an appropriate action plan is agreed to address identified control weaknesses and is implemented and monitored

-Examples of assurance: Walsall evidence: 1.
-An action plan is drawn up and approved Action plan in place for control weaknesses, including timescales and lead officer Managers required to sign up to implement action plans.
-Progress monitored via senior management teams and Audit Committee Majority of weaknesses from previous years governance statement now signed off as adequate.
+Step 1: In support of objective 6: There is a robust mechanism to ensure that an appropriate action plan is agreed to address identified control weaknesses and is implemented and monitored Examples of assurance: Walsall evidence: An action plan is drawn up and approved Council action plan to GT ERDF report Action plans in place for control weaknesses, including timescales and lead officer Managers required signing up to implement action plans.
+Progress monitored via senior management teams and Audit Committee Majority of weaknesses from previous year's governance statement now signed off as adequate.
 2. All actions are 'SMART': Specific Measurable Achievable Realistic Time-bound Each action on prioritised action plan is compliant with 'SMART' test: actions agreed with internal/external auditor.
 Actions communicated and responsibilities assigned Responsibilities for each action are defined in action plan, along with responsible officer and timescale All relevant officers receive final copy of action plan.
-4. Implementation timescales agreed Target dates included in action plan 5.
-Ongoing review of progress and of continuing appropriateness of action Internal audit review of implementation of agreed actions ensures review of progress and continuing appropriateness of actions in follow ups.
-Governance statement lays out progress reports and updates in respect of 2007/08 governance statement weaknesses; majority of which are now adequate.
+4. Implementation timescales agreed Target dates included in action plan Ongoing review of progress and of continuing appropriateness of action Internal audit review of implementation of agreed actions ensures review of progress and continuing appropriateness of actions in follow ups.
+Governance statement lays out progress reports and updates in respect of 2008/09 governance statement weaknesses; majority of which are now adequate.
 Senior management team review of implementation of recommendations in place.
-Audit assurance statements require managers to sign up to this.
+CMT review serious control weaknesses as appropriate (i.e. ERDF action plan) Audit assurance statements require managers to sign up to this.